-Here’s some basic information about Montenegro and its feral cats.
+Here’s some basic information about Montenegro and its homeless cats.

 Montenegro is the country which is opposite Italy, across the Adriatic sea.
 Montenegro used to be a part Yugoslavia, then a part of one country called Serbia and Montenegro.
 In 2006 Montenegro became an independent state.